Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-mounted:{ .lg } Mounted

 This weapon is normally used while attached to a tripod, vehicle, or other bracing mount.
 You can mount or unmount this weapon as an :rsc-action: **Action**.
-While it is mounted, it can’t be moved.
+While it is mounted, it can't be moved.
 It can only be used to make an attack while unmounted if held by a creature with a Strength score of at least 15.

 #### :weapon-prop-ranged:{ .lg } Ranged